numenta/nupic.core-legacy/py/htm/optimization/README.md

 #### Notes

 You may want to "lock" some of the parameters to exclude them from the search.
-For example parameters that are dependant on each other (optimize only one of the dependency pair).
-That helps to reduce the parameter search-space, resulting in faster optimization times and possibly optaining better results.
+For example parameters that are dependent on each other (optimize only one of the dependency pair).
+That helps to reduce the parameter search-space, resulting in faster optimization times and possibly obtaining better results.

 ### Results